-This case, along with Appellant's Motion for Reconsideration and Suggestion of Rehearing En Banc, are of major importance to amici and their members.
-They raise fundamental issues of whether Georgia courts can be relied upon to uphold a defendant's constitutional right to present a full and fair defense and have liability rest on the merits of a claim.
-The significance of the sanctions below, which essentially impose liability on the defendant, and the inconsistent rulings by two panels of the same Court in this same case on whether the Court must hear this immediate appeal scream for reconsideration and en banc review.
+This case is of major importance to amici and their members because it raises fundamental issues of whether Georgia courts can be relied upon to uphold a defendant's constitutional rights to present a full and fair defense and have liability rest on the merits of a claim.
+The significance of the sanctions in this case, which essentially impose liability on the defendant by precluding any defense on the merits of the plaintiffs' claims, and the inconsistent rulings by two panels of the same appellate court in this same case on whether the appellate court must hear this immediate appeal, scream for this Court's review.

 The Alliance of Automobile Manufacturers, Inc. ("the Alliance"), formed in 1999 and incorporated in Delaware, has twelve members: BMW Group, FCA US LLC, Ford Motor Company, General Motors, Jaguar Land Rover, Mazda, Mercedes-Benz USA, Mitsubishi Motors, Porsche Cars North America, Toyota, Volkswagen Group of America, and Volvo Car Corporation.
 Alliance members are responsible for 70 percent of all car and light truck sales in the United States.
 The Alliance's mission is to improve the environment and motor vehicle safety through the development of global standards and market-based, cost-effective solutions to meet emerging challenges associated with the manufacture of new automobiles.

 The Chamber of Commerce of the United States of America ("Chamber") is the world's largest business federation.
 It represents 300,000 direct members and indirectly represents the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.
 An important function of the Chamber is to represent the interests of its members in matters before the courts, Congress, and the Executive Branch.
-To that end, the Chamber regularly files amicus curiae briefs in cases that raise issues of concern to the nation's business community.1
+To that end, the Chamber regularly files amicus curiae briefs in cases that raise issues of concern to the nation's business community.